OxOOO5cO77/imp022/README.md

 Lookout is the user authentication service.
 ### Vagabond
 Vagabond is the Bevy-based game client.
-### Watchtower
+### Warehouse
-Watchtower is the REST API for string data objects.
+Warehouse is the REST API for string data objects.
 ## Messaging
 TODO
 ## Tools